TheOtherRolesAU/TheOtherRoles/README.md

 # Source code
 It's bad I know, this is a side project and my second week of modding.
 So there are no best practices around here.
 You can use parts of the codes but don't copy paste the whole thing.
-Make sure you give credits to the other developers, because some parts of the code are base on theirs.
-And yes it is in a zip file...
-I will change that.
+Make sure you give credits to the other developers, because some parts of the code are based on theirs.

 # Bugs, suggestions and requests
 If you found any bugs, have an idea for an idea for a new role or any other request, join my [Discord server](https://discord.gg/77RkMJHWsM)